arapulido/katacoda-scenarios/datadog-operator/step1.md

 node01         Ready    <none>   39m   v1.16.0
 ```

-The first thing we need to deploy the Datadog agent in our cluster is to retrieve the API for our organization.
+The first thing we need to deploy the Datadog agent in our cluster is to retrieve the API key and the APP key for our organization.
 If you don't currently have a Datadog account, or don't want to use your company's production environment, you can sign up for a [new Datadog trial account](https://www.datadoghq.com/free-datadog-trial/).

 To retrieve the API key, log into [Datadog](https://app.datadoghq.com/) and navigate to the [API settings page](https://app.datadoghq.com/account/settings#api) to reveal your API key.